jtmuller5/clibbits-vs-code/README.md

    - "Copy File Contents to Clipboard" - Copies current file
    - "Copy All Open Files to Clipboard" - Copies all open files
    - "Copy Code Block to Clipboard" - Copies the current code block
-   - "Create Clibbits Folder" - Creates the .github/prompts/clibbits folder
-   - "Create Clibbit" - Creates a new clibbit
-   - "Add to Clibbit" - Adds selected code to a clibbit
-   - "Export Clibbit" - Exports a clibbit to shared storage
-   - "Import Clibbit" - Imports a clibbit from shared storage

 ## Using Clibbits with GitHub Copilot

-Clibbits helps you create and manage reusable prompt files (clibbits) that can be used with GitHub Copilot to provide context.
-Clibbits are structured with sections:
+Clibbits helps you find reusable prompt files (clibbits) that can be used with GitHub Copilot to provide context.
+To add Clibbits, use the `Clibbits: Add to Stack` command to search the database for docs.
+Select the library you want and those docs will be added to the `.github/prompts/clibbits` directory.

-- **Description**: A brief overview of what this clibbit is for
-- **Instructions**: How the AI should use the clibbit
-- **Context**: Code snippets added by selecting code and using "Add to Clibbit"
-- **Files**: Links to relevant files added by right-clicking in Explorer
-- **References**: Additional documentation or resources

-After creating your clibbits:
+After importing your clibbits:

 1. Enable prompt files in VS Code:
    - Go to Settings and enable `chat.promptFiles`